Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Expressing your enthusiasm for the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

 Dear [Hiring Manager’s Name]

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an extremely skilled and experienced [Your profession] I think I’d make the ideal choice for this role.
+I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and experienced individual in [Your profession], I believe I would make a perfect fit for this role.

-Thank you for taking the time to consider my application.
-I am looking forward getting in touch with you.
+Thank you for your consideration of my application.
+I look forward to having a conversation with you.

 Sincerely,